Serb Muslims: Kingdom of Yugoslavia

-Gajret

-Gajret (known as Serbian Muslim Cultural Society after 1929) was a cultural society established in 1903 that promoted Serbian identity among the Slavic Muslims of Austria-Hungary (today's Bosnia and Herzegovina).
+Gajret (known as the Serbian Muslim Cultural Society after 1929) was a cultural society established in 1903 that promoted Serbian identity among the Slavic Muslims of Austria-Hungary (today's Bosnia and Herzegovina).
 The organization viewed that the Muslims were Serbs lacking ethnic consciousness.
-The view that Muslims were Serbs is probably the oldest of three ethnic theories among the Bosnian Muslims themselves.
+The view that Muslims were Serbs is probably the oldest of the three ethnic theories among the Bosnian Muslims themselves.
 It was dismantled by the Independent State of Croatia during World War II.
 Some members, non-Communists, joined or collaborated with the Yugoslav Partisans, while others joined the Chetniks.